Western Weekender

-The Western Weekender is a newspaper and news website servicing the region of Penrith, New South Wales.
+The Western Weekender is an Australian newspaper and news website servicing the region of Penrith, New South Wales.

 The Western Weekender is an independent publication, owned by Western Sydney Publishing Group.

 The Western Weekender was first published in 1991.
 Its first issue was released on March 15, 1991.

 It releases physical newspapers on Thursdays, and also runs a digital news service via its website and social media 24 hours a day, seven days a week.

 In November 2024, it formally changed its publication date from Friday to Thursday even though it had been released on Thursdays from its early years.

 Format

 The Western Weekender is produced in tabloid format, and generally has a pagination between 64 and 88 pages each Thursday.

 It features the following sections: Local News, Business, Entertainment, Home & Lifestyle, Business Directory, Automotive and Sport, as well as special features.

 During the rugby league season, The Western Weekender runs a weekly 16-page liftout called 'Extra Time' primarily focused on the Penrith Panthers NRL team.

 Discontinued sections include View, FYI, Chill Out, Western Property and West Life.